nberger/ring-logger/README.md

 Ring middleware to log duration and details for every request and response.

 The logging backend is pluggable.
-Only the tools.logging implementation is included.
+Only the [clojure/tools.logging](https://github.com/clojure/tools.logging) implementation is included.

 Additional known backends: